jmenges/yolov1_maxim/README.md

 # yolov1_maxim
 This repo covers the MAX78000 model training and synthesis pipeline for the YOLO v1 model.

+This is a slightly modified version of the original repo by Guanchu Wang (gw22@rice.edu) & Yi-Wei Chen (yiwei_chen@tamu.edu).
+Changes:
+- moved some files into the history folder that were not in use
+- changed some static paths for the datasets
+- added argument parser to the YOLO_V1_Test.py python script

 ---

 ### Role of each Python script: